 Where in Canada will I live?

 Canada is a huge country.
-In fact, it’s the second largest country in the world only after Russia.
+It’s the second-largest country in the world only after Russia.
 And when it comes to deciding where you’ll settle, it can be a tricky situation.
 Will you move to a place where friends and family members are already settled and adapt better socially?
-Or should you go to where you can find job faster and have better chances of developing your career?
+Or should you go to where you can find a job faster and have better chances of developing your career?

 Am I ready for the harsh winter?